Phoenixcoin (PXC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Phoenixcoin Historical Price

-According to the latest data gathered on Phoenixcoin live price page, the current price of Phoenixcoin is 0.01079592USD.
-The circulating supply of Phoenixcoin(PXC) is 92.28M PXC , giving it a market capitalization of $996.30K.
+According to the latest data gathered on Phoenixcoin live price page, the current price of Phoenixcoin is 0.01209735USD.
+The circulating supply of Phoenixcoin(PXC) is 92.30M PXC , giving it a market capitalization of $1.12M.

 The Phoenixcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PXC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.